s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/onemath-rng-sobol.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-.. _onemkl_rng_sobol:
+.. _onemath_rng_sobol:

 sobol
 =====

 The sobol is a 32-bit Gray code-based quasi-random number generator.

-.. _onemkl_rng_sobol_description:
+.. _onemath_rng_sobol_description:

 .. rubric:: Description

-Bratley and Fox :ref:`[Bratley88] <onemkl_rng_bibliography>` provide an implementation of the SOBOL quasi-random number generator.
+Bratley and Fox :ref:`[Bratley88] <onemath_rng_bibliography>` provide an implementation of the SOBOL quasi-random number generator.
 The default dimensions of quasi-random vectors can vary from 1 to 40 inclusive.
 It is also allowed to register user-defined parameters (direction numbers).

 .. container:: section